snowplow-archive/snowplow.github.com/_posts/2015-03-xx-snowplow-r63-xxx-released.md

 4. Enhanced: our existing
 5. Enhanced: xxx

-This has been a huge team effort - with particular thanks going to Snowplow winterns [Aalekh Nigam] [xxx] (2014/15) and [Jiawen Zhou] [xxx] (2013/14) for their work on the new enrichments and the underpinning scala-forex library
+This has been a huge team effort -  with particular thanks going to Snowplow winterns [Aalekh Nigam] [xxx] (2014/15) and [Jiawen Zhou] [xxx] (2013/14) for their work on the new enrichments and the underpinning scala-forex library respectively.

 1. [xxx]()
 2. [xxx]()